When should I arrive?

 No. This retreat is intended for any person, secular or from any faith background, who is suffering with traumatic grief after the death of their Beloved.
-Most retreatants will have experienced the death of a baby, child, teenager, adult child, homicide, suicide, or unexpected conjugal loss.
+Most retreatants will have experienced the death of a baby, child, teenager, or adult child, by any cause.

 How are the accommodations?

-The retreat accommodations are shared and include casita-style guest rooms that are decorated in a style conducive for relaxation and meditation.
-Standard rooms offer mini-refrigerators and microwaves.
-House on the Rock suites offer kitchenettes.
+The retreat accommodations include casita-style guest rooms that are shared or private and decorated in a style conducive for relaxation and meditation.
 To maintain an environment conducive for meditation, the rooms do not have televisions or phones.

 Can I bring my pet?